Linear-time logics -- a coalgebraic perspective: Preliminaries

 The relationship between monads and partial semirings was thoroughly studied in \cite{CoumansJ2011,Cirstea17}.
 We use semiring monads to model branching, with the semirings in Example~\ref{example-semirings} accounting for finite non-deterministic, probabilistic and weighted branching.
-In the latter case, we think of the weights as costs associated to single computation steps, with the bounded variants of the tropical semiring modelling an upper limit on the maximum allowable costs.
+In the latter case, we think of the weights as costs associated to single computation steps, with the bounded variants of the tropical semiring imposing an upper limit on the maximum allowable costs.

 \begin{rem} Our earlier work \cite{Cirstea14,Cirstea15} was parameterised by a so-called \emph{partially additive monad}.
 The connection with the partial semiring monads used here is as follows: any commutative, partially additive monad which is, in addition, finitary, is isomorphic to a partial semiring monad (see \cite[Remark~2.4]{Cirstea15}).
-While our earlier work also covers the unbounded powerset monad (as an additive monad), we are not aware of any other non-finitary monads to which the results in \cite{Cirstea14,Cirstea15} apply.
-Furthermore, the proofs of many results in this paper (including the equivalence between the two semantics for the logics and the semantic characterisation of logical equivalence) depend crucially on the finitariness of semiring monads (see e.g.~Definition~\ref{def-ext-pred-lifting} and Remark~\ref{rem-cont}). \end{rem}
+While our earlier work also covers the unbounded powerset monad (as an additive monad), we are not aware of any other examples of non-finitary monads to which the results in \cite{Cirstea14,Cirstea15} apply. \end{rem}